Norbaeocystin/openbook-v2-trades/README.md

-Branch where data will be send to zeromq - control with arguments --port-zeromq --server-zeromq
+Branch where data will be send to zeromq (PUB) - control with arguments --port --server

 Fetching trades data for openbook v2 using websocket.
 This is just proof of concept.
 Use on your own risk!.
 Websocket can be and will be instable